openstack/contributor-guide/doc/source/common/irc.rst

 IRC Archives
 ============

-Most IRC channels are archived, you can read the logs on the `eavesdrop <http://eavesdrop.openstack.org/irclogs/>`__.
+Most IRC channels are archived, you can read the logs on `eavesdrop <http://eavesdrop.openstack.org/irclogs/>`__.

 IRC bots